EnvyL27/portfolio/README.md

 ![Portfolio Website](./public/logo2.PNG)

-Welcome to [Your Name]'s Portfolio Website repository!
+Welcome to my Portfolio Website repository!
 This website serves as a showcase of my skills, projects, and a brief introduction about myself.

 ## Features